wfpidn/ERM/docs/data.md

 ## Best options data for extreme rainfall monitoring

-Currently there are 2 data that are suitable for monitoring and forecasting.
+Currently there are 2 data that are suitable for rainfall monitoring and forecasting.

 ### Rainfall monitoring (near real-time)